NFIBrokerage/spear/guides/writing_events.md

 # Writing Events

-This guide covers specifics about the `Spear.append/4` function and general information about the event-writing functionality.
+This guide covers specifics about the `Spear.append/4` and `Spear.append_batch/5` functions and general information about the event-writing functionality.

 ## Enumeration Characteristics